 On average, individuals who have a master of public health (MPH) degree earn $63,000 a year.
 Students with an MPH degree can pursue different occupations in the public health field.
 For example, an epidemiologist makes $63,000-$70,000 while students who pursue the environmental health field make $68,000-$120,000.

-The University of Saint Joseph is seeking accreditation with the Council for Education in Public Health (CEPH).
-Our program is designed to align with CEPH’s current core competences.
+The University of Saint Joseph MPH program is designed to align with Council for Education in Public Health’s current core competencies.